-Chinese Symbol for the
+Chinese Symbol for the Year of the Dragon |

 January 23rd is the start of Year of the Dragon, which, according to the Chinese Zodiac, is an extremely auspicious sign.
 Coming along once every twelve years, it is the ultimate symbol signifying success and happiness.
 And if that isn’t a reason to celebrate its arrival, I don’t know what is.
 In China, it is a 15-day celebration, the longest of any in the Chinese calendar.
 The entire country goes on holiday at least part of the time.
 Everyone tries to return to their villages and the trains, buses and planes are unbelievably packed with people.

-These are just the ticket lines
+These are just the ticket lines in China at New Year’s– the trains are just as packed. |

 I’d suggest staying home, cooking this wonderfully Asian accented Roast Chicken, pairing with some Baby Bok Choy and rice and toasting the New Year with a good bottle of fruity white wine like a German Reisling, an ideal pairing with Cantonese cuisine which is what this chicken recipe represents.
 And there’s even good luck involved in serving this dish for New Year’s.

-Bea Yin Lo of
+Bea Yin Lo of Rasa Malaysia |

 There’s a wonderful blog I follow called “Rasa Malaysia”.
 It’s presided over by a very beautiful Malaysian woman named Bea who now lives in Orange County CA. Bea has one of the most popular Asian cooking blogs on the web.
 She has a broad sweep of recipes from all over Asia.
 (Read her blog www.rasamalaysia.comand you’ll see what I mean.)
 Bea is pulling out all the stops for this lunar New Year.
 She’s put together an entire feast of recipes but she’s particularly keen on Chicken.
 Bea writes: “Chicken is a must-eat during Chinese New Year.
 Whole chicken is especially auspicious and it’s prepared for prayers to the ancestors in traditional Chinese homes.
 While regular boiled or steamed chicken is a common dish to serve, I’m partial to roast chicken, especially Cantonese BBQ style.
 My roast chicken is the kind you would get at Chinatown.
 There are certain techniques and secret ingredients involved to get to the desired taste and texture.
 I marinate the chicken overnight, and then air dry it for a few hours before roasting.
 I also created a special concoction for the skin to ensure crispiness.
 The best part of the roast chicken is the juice seeping out during the roasting process; drizzle the juice on steamed rice while you sink your teeth into the moist and tender pieces of chicken.
-This Chinese-style roast chicken is simply delicious and imparts the signature “烧腊” (Cantonese BBQ) aroma and flavors.
+This Chinese-style roast chicken is simply delicious and imparts the signature “烧腊” (Cantonese BBQ) aroma and flavors.”

 So this roast chicken is not your thirty minute dinner dish.
 It takes its own good time absorbing flavors from its marinade overnight, then on cooking day, basted and dried, scalded in hot water to assure that crispness Bea favors, then triumphantly roasted, emerging looking like it’s come straight from Chinatown!
 Shaoxing wine was readily available at my liquor store.
 It’s very inexpensive so you won’t feel so badly about the minute quantities you need for this recipe.
 The Bok Choy is a very easy recipe you’ll find after the one for Roast Chicken.
 Enjoy these wonderful dishes and “May the celestial Dragon bring good luck to everyone”.